hazemeldoc/subdomain-brute/README.md

 > an active subdomain enum tool based on research on [NOERROR & NODATA](https://www.securesystems.de/blog/enhancing-subdomain-enumeration-ents-and-noerror/)

-a simple multithreaded tool to preform active domain enum unlike other tools this tool doesn't ignore NODATA responses returned from DNS server instead it add them to queue to re-scan them
+a simple multithreaded tool to preform active domain enumeration, unlike some other tools this tool doesn't ignore NODATA responses returned from DNS server instead it add them to queue to re-scan them

 ## usage